 Rangefinder: Some versions of the BLC Flak binoculars might have incorporated an integrated rangefinder.
 This feature allowed users to estimate the distance to the target, which was crucial for anti-aircraft artillery operations.

 Weight and Handling: The BLC Flak binoculars were relatively large and heavy due to the combination of high magnification and larger objective lenses.
 As a result, they were often tripod-mounted for stability during prolonged use.

 The Vintage Tripod

-We aim to mount our binoculars with a vintage tripod of a similar era to create the perfect set of vintage tripod mounted binoculars.
+At Loomlight we specialise in the restoration of vintage lights, clocks and large binoculars.
+We mount our binoculars with a vintage tripod of a similar era to create the perfect set of vintage tripod mounted binoculars.
 We source wooden military tripods and make a bespoke part so that the binoculars and tripod fit together perfectly.